dogweather/forkful/content/en/powershell/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-In PowerShell, checking if a directory exists is a common task that helps scripts make decisions based on filesystem structure—such as avoiding errors by confirming a target directory is in place before attempting to read from or write to it.
-It's essential for ensuring your script behaves reliably in diverse environments.

 ## How to:
 PowerShell offers a straightforward way to check for the presence of a directory using the `Test-Path` cmdlet.
 This cmdlet returns a Boolean value indicating whether the specified path exists.
 Here's how you can use it: